 DROs are specifically designed for people with few assets and a relatively low level of debt.
-The criteria to be able to apply for a DRO is different depending on where you live:
+The criteria to be able to apply for a DRO is:

 You can only apply for a DRO if you live in England, Wales or Northern Ireland.
 If you live in Scotland read our debt advice in Scotland page for more information on the solutions available to you.

 How does a DRO work?